DigitalPublishingToolkit/NN09/md/10Rules.md

 I may be the first one trying to formalize these new rules.
 The German title of my book, *Das Neue Spiel: Strategien für die Welt nach dem digitalen Kontrollverlust*, translates to *The New Game: Strategies for the World After the Digital Tailspin*.
-The *10 Rules* you have in hand are a modified version of the second half of the book.
+The *Ten Rules* you have in hand are a modified version of the second half of the book.

 ## The Campaign